RediSearch/RediSearch/README.md

 more advanced features like exact phrase matching, that are not possible with traditional redis search approaches.

+## Internal Design

+See [DESIGN.md](DESIGN.md) for technical details about the internal design of the module.

 ## Quick Guide:

 1. Creating an index with fields and weights: